A Day in the Life of Julia Melnikova

 What is your educational background?
 How did you start working in this industry?

-My education is not related to logistics; I studied English and German.
-But Izmail, the city where I lived, is a major transportation hub at the mouth of the Danube.
+My education is not related to logistics: I studied English and German.
+However, Izmail, the city where I lived, is a major transportation hub at the mouth of the Danube.
 Over 25 years ago, I began working with friends in a freight forwarding company, handling everything needed for shipping sea cargo through our port.
 I then moved to Odessa and, after several years of coordinating sea freight at another company, interviewed at Ahlers and joined the team in 2012.
 So, my entire professional career has been in logistics.

 How has the industry changed since you started working?